• Skip to primary navigation

 There Was an Old Lady Who Swallowed a Rose

-The Old Lady series…such classics!
+The Old Lady series…such a classic!
 This time, the old lady swallows all sorts of things to get ready for Valentine’s Day.
 All of our kids love reading this one together and trying to remember the sequence of what she inhales.

 I Love You Through and Through